Skip to main content

 Changing Pruning Settings on an Existing Deployment

-It is critical to understand that this change only affects how new blocks are handled; it does not retroactively alter your existing database.
-To fully apply the new setting across all historical data, you must perform an indexer resynchronization.
+It is critical to understand that disabling pruning only affects how new blocks are handled; it does not retroactively alter your existing database.
+To have entire historical data again for a pruned enabled instance, an indexer resynchronization is required.

 Without a resynchronization, your database will exist in a mixed state, and you will not see the expected results of your configuration change immediately.